dannycochran/unveil/README.md

 // and the $container to watch for scroll events var unveiler = $container.find('img').unveil(0, callback, $container);

-// if necessary, set all your images 'src' attributes to be 'data-src' instead unveil.replaceDataSrc()
+// set all your images 'src' attributes to be 'data-src' instead unveil.replaceDataSrc();

 // start listening for scroll and resize events unveiler.start();